 Teeth can be lost because of old age, accident or decay.
 Whatever the cause, dentists seek to undertake treatment as soon as possible; a missing tooth puts strain on other teeth and its replacement will help to slow down bone loss and preserve other, healthy teeth.

-Dental Implant + Bridge/Crown = Natural Looking Teeth
+Dental Implants + Bridge/Crown = Natural Looking Teeth

 Following a detailed series of examinations and x-rays, a titanium post is implanted into the jaw bone in the location of the missing tooth.
-The bone integrates with the implant to provide a strong and stable platform for the new crown or bridge
+The bone integrates with dental implants to provide a strong and stable platform for the new crown or bridge

 "Having spent some time with Ollie, whose calm and reassuring manner had begun to make me feel more relaxed, I spent a long time in consultation with Suzy and instantly knew I was in safe hands."

 "I can honestly say that Ollie and Darsh have changed my life.
 This practice does not even feel like a dentist, more a health spa!
 From the elegant waiting areas to the excellently equipped surgeries, it is a pleasure to be here.
 The aftercare service is also second to none.
 At all times during the whole of my treatment I knew that if I did have a problem there was help at the end of a phone."